ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### How do I configure Metamask on Avalanche?

 To set up your Metamask wallet and connect it to the Avalanche network, see [here](https://support.avax.network/en/articles/4626956-how-do-i-set-up-metamask-on-avalanche).

+#### I transfered my ERC20 over the Avalanche Bridge.
+Where can I trade it now?

+You can trade bridge tokens on multiple different AMMs on the Avalanche C-Chain, such as [Pangolin](https://app.pangolin.exchange/).

 ## Ecosystem